shljessie/text-tactile/README.md

 ## Fine-Tuning the Model for Specific Image Generation Tasks
 AltCanvas aims to expand its capabilities by enabling model fine-tuning based on specific BVI user data.
 In future versions, we will explore:

-- **Custom Dataset Integration**: Using data from specific user interactions to improve model performance.
 - **Task-Specific Training**: Fine-tuning models to generate more accessible visual outputs with minimal detail, optimized for tactile and coloring book styles.
 - **Model Hosting Options**: Moving models to a custom endpoint for enhanced control and faster inference times.

-### How to Fine-Tune Models
-We will include a guide for setting up and running model fine-tuning.
-This will cover preparing datasets, running training scripts, and testing model output for BVI-focused use cases.

 ---